About our Clinic

 Frequently Asked Questions

-Our clinical team will then review your form, and determine if your child is a good fit with our clinic.
-If accepted, you and your child will attend a 90 minute intake appointment via a virtual visit, and the clinician will determine the number of follow-up sessions needed (which range from 30 to 60 minutes).
+Our clinical team will review the form and determine if our clinic is a good fit for your child’s needs.
+On acceptance, you and your child will attend a 90 minute intake appointment, via a virtual visit.
+Following intake, the clinician will determine the number of follow-up sessions needed.
+These sessions are also conducted via telehealth and range from 30-60 minutes in length.

 No, most patients can be seen via telehealth visits.
 However, due to insurance regulations, some states require that the first visit be done in person.
 Please contact the Clinic directly to determine whether your child is eligible for out of state telehealth services.